dsoffner/3scale-api-workshop/docs/labs/lab02/README.md

     ![03-browse-catalog](images/deploy-03.png "Catalog")

 1. Scroll down the page and search for the **Red Hat Fuse 7.0 Camel with Spring Boot** template.
+Make sure you select version 7.0, not a newer version.
 Click on the link.

     ![04-Fuse70-template](images/deploy-04.png "Template")